ladyd252/bad-baby/_drafts/honey-apple-loaf-cake.md

 ![](/uploads/dsc-1006.jpg){: width="4796" height="3075"}

-Finally, you can serve this with a dollop of whipped cream, yogurt, mascarpone, or a simple dusting of powdered sugar.
+This cake comes out super moist and flavorful, but not too sweet\!
+You can pair it with a little whipped cream, yogurt, ice cream, mascarpone, or keep it simple with a dusting of powdered sugar.

 ![](/uploads/dsc-1029.jpg){: width="3264" height="4458"}